 The Residential Foreclosure Mediation Program, serving Winnebago and Boone Counties, is located in the lower level of the Winnebago County Courthouse.
-The operation of the program is provided by a full-time program coordinator and one part-time program assistant.
 The Program supports homeowners as they organize their financial paperwork to present to their lender.
 After the lender reviews the paperwork, a trained mediator helps borrowers and lenders communicate to explore available options that may resolve the foreclosure process.
-Housing counseling services are provided by HomeStart, a nonprofit, HUD-certified housing counseling agency.
-In 2019, 71% of homeowners who made it through the pre-mediation phase retained their home.
+In 2021, 73% of homeowners who made it through the pre-mediation phase retained their home.